 It’s that time of year again!
-Out of Bounds Comedy Festival is in full-swing and bringing all the laughs over the Labor Day weekend.
-The Out of Bounds Comedy Festival is a 7-day, multi-venue festival of all things comedy.
-The lineup features hundreds of the world’s best in improv, sketch, and stand-up acts from August 28 – September 3 in Austin, TX.
+Out of Bounds Comedy Festival is in full swing and bringing all the laughs over the Labor Day weekend.
+The Out of Bounds Comedy Festival is a seven-day, multi-venue festival of all things comedy.
+The lineup features hundreds of the world’s best in improv, sketch, and stand-up acts from August 28 to September 3 in Austin, TX.

 We had a chance to chat with Kids These Days about how they got started, what to expect and coming to Texas!